Regentessebrug

 One of the lanterns adorning the Regentessebrug

-The bridge is also known as Vierleeuwenbrug because of the four lions guarding the bridge corners.
+The Regentessebrug is also known as the Vierleeuwenbrug, or Four Lions Bridge, because of the four lions at the corners.

 Discover other bridges in Rotterdam